rails/rails/guides/source/action_controller_overview.md

 around_action { |_controller, action| time(&action) }
 ```

-The second way is to use a class (actually, any object that responds to the right methods will do) to handle the callback action.
-This is useful in cases that are more complex and cannot be implemented in a readable and reusable way using the two other methods.
-As an example, you could rewrite the login action callback again to use a class:
+The second way is to specify a class (or any object that responds to the expected methods) for the callback action.
+This can be useful in cases that are more complex.
+As an example, you could rewrite the login action callback with a class:

 ```ruby
 class ApplicationController < ActionController::Base